Skip to main content

 Tanisha M. Sullivan, J.D., M.B.A.

-Head of External Engagement & Health Equity Strategy, Sanofi
+Head of External Engagement and Health Equity Strategy, Sanofi

-Ms. Sullivan is an award-winning civic, legal and business leader with decades of experience working in and with the life sciences companies.
-As Head of External Engagement and Health Equity Strategy for Sanofi Ms. Sullivan's portfolio includes US health equity strategy, executive engagement and government relations.
+Ms. Sullivan is an award-winning civic, legal, and business leader with extensive experience in the life sciences industry.
+As Head of External Engagement and Health Equity Strategy for Sanofi, she oversees U.S. health equity strategy, executive engagement, and government relations.
+Her work focuses on advancing equitable access to healthcare and strengthening collaboration between industry and public policy.

-In addition, she serves as chair of Governor Maura Healey's Advisory Council on Black Empowerment and as a member of the Boston College Law School Rappaport Center for Law and Public Policy Advisory Board.
-She received several business and civic recognitions, including the BBJ 40 Under 40, Power 50, 100 Most Influential Leaders in Boston and BC Law Alumna of the Year.
+In addition, Ms. Sullivan contributes to the Boston College Law School Rappaport Center for Law and Public Policy Advisory Board.
+She has been widely recognized for her leadership, including honors such as the Boston Business Journal 40 Under 40, Power 50, 100 Most Influential Leaders in Boston, and BC Law Alumna of the Year

 headshot